enkidevs/curriculum/typescript/introduction/intro-typescript/typescript-dependencies.md

 ---

-# TypeScript Dependencies
+# Get started with TypeScript

 ---
 ## Content

 Installing TypeScript is as easy as writing a line of code.
-Using Node's package manager, all you'd have to type is:
+Using Node's package manager, all you have to type is:

 ```bash
 npm install -g typescript
 ```

-The above command will install TypeScript as a global package and you can start using it anywhere.
-Whenever you write TypeScript code, this is have to go in a `.ts` file.
+The command above will install TypeScript as a global package and you can start using it anywhere.
+A file containing TypeScript code ends in `.ts`.

+In fact, since any valid JavaScript is also TypeScript (types are optional), to convert a JavaScript file to TypeScript, we can just replace `.js` with `.ts`[1]:

 ```ts
 // enki.ts